Blog Banner SVG

 GST does not apply to vehicle insurance claim settlements.
 When an insurance company pays a vehicle insurance claim, it is settling the insurance contract rather than supplying goods or services.
 Therefore, the claim amount received by the policyholder is not subject to GST.

-In a cashless claim, the insurance company pays the repair garage directly for the vehicle repairs.
-The garage issues a GST invoice for the repair work, and GST applies at the applicable rate (18% for most vehicle repair services).
+• The insurer pays the repair garage directly.
+The garage issues a GST invoice for the repair work, taxed at 18% for most vehicle repair services.

-The policyholder does not pay GST on the insurance claim amount.
-They only pay the deductible or any amount not covered under the policy, if applicable.
+• The policyholder pays nothing beyond the deductible or any amount not covered under the policy.

-When a vehicle is declared a total loss (write-off), the insurance company pays the insured value.
-The treatment of the damaged vehicle (salvage) depends on how the claim is settled.
-The Central Board of Indirect Taxes and Customs (CBIC) clarified these GST rules through Circular 215/9/2024-GST:
+When a vehicle is written off, the insurer pays the insured value, but GST treatment of the salvage depends on how the claim is settled.
+CBIC Circular 215/9/2024-GST clarifies:

-In both cases, the policyholder does not face any GST liability on the insurance payout received.
+Either way, the policyholder faces no GST liability on the payout itself.